ORE Studio SQL Schema

 Data governance layer is populated via populate/governance/populate_governance.sql.

 Catalogued reference data organized according to governance rules.
-This layer contains the actual data awaiting publication to production tables.
+This layer contains the actual data awaiting publication to reference data tables.

 | Category | Tables | Purpose |